 Thursday, November 15, 2012

 Dr. Dunn is an Associate Professor in the Department of Fine and Performing Arts and an associate faculty member of the Women's Studies and Gender Studies Program at Loyola University Chicago.
 In her article, Invisibilia per visibilia: Roman Nuns, Art Patronage, and the Construction of Identity,Dunn examines how nuns engaged in art patronage in the churches they could not enter in order to construct identities that both subscribed to monasticism and challenged the constriction on enclosure.
-By invitation and faculty request.

 Reprinted by permission of the Publishers from ‘Invisibilia per visibilia: Roman nuns, art patronage, and the construction of identity’, in Wives, Widows, Mistresses, and Nuns in Early Modern Italy edited by Katherine A. McIver (Farnham: Ashgate, 2011), pp. 181–205.
 Copyright © 2011 More information from the publisher.

 The Universality of a Christian Philosophy

 Informal discussion with Dr. Adriaan Peperzak, Department of Philosophy, LUC, on a chapter from his book Thinking about Thinking which searches for the answers to numerous questions such as to what extent philosophy is universal, and in what sense is or should philosophy be universal?
 Can a philosophy that is compatible with or integrated into Christian faith have a universal meaning?
 Does Christian faith hinder, stimulate, enrich or diminish the truth or value of philosophies produced by Christians?
 Crown Center 116, Lake Shore Campus, LUC.
 By invitation and faculty request.

 Interpreting the Theology of Creation: Binary Gender in Catholic Thought